Garfield trivia: How well do you know Garfield and Friends?

-This Garfield trivia quiz helps you see how much you remember from the comics and Garfield and Friends.
-Answer quick questions on Jon, Odie, Nermal, Mondays, and lasagna, then spot what you miss to learn a fun fact or two.
-When you finish, see your cartoon match for an extra laugh.
+This Garfield trivia quiz helps you check what you remember from the comics and the Garfield and Friends show.
+Answer quick questions on Jon, Odie, Nermal, Mondays, and lasagna, then see what you missed and pick up a fun fact.
+Want more?
+Try which Garfield character are you, or test your broader knowledge with comic book trivia and Looney Tunes trivia.

 Study Outcomes